-Kastle Systems, the agency that oversees the safety of the building, will notify a Campus Security Authority whenever an alarm is set off, students are locked out of the building after hours (the building automatically is locked after 10:00 pm), or for any security or access matter.
+The agency that oversees the safety of the building will notify a Campus Security Authority whenever an alarm is set off.
+Students are locked out of the building after hours (the building automatically is locked at scheduled times), or for any security or access matter.